Graphcool/graphcool-framework/docs/0.x/04-Reference/04-GraphQL-API/02-Query-API.md

 Currently, `count` is the only available aggregation.
 For specific use cases, you can use [functions](!alias-aiw4aimie9) to precalculate certain aggregations and update them when data changes.

-Please join the discussion on [GitHub](https://github.com/graphcool/feature-requests/issues/70) if you are interested in a specific aggregation.

 ## Relation queries

 Every available [relation](!alias-eiroozae8u#relations) in your type definitions adds a new field to the [type queries](#type-queries) of the two connected types.